 (ii) Receipt by recipient of any capital investment from VA or any other source; and

 (iii) Recipient's demonstrated compliance with GPD performance goals.

 (2) Notwithstanding paragraph (b)(1) of this section, when an awarded grant agreement is terminated during the time frame specified in the federal award due to no fault by the recipient, VA shall refrain from applying the recapture provisions of 38 CFR 61.67.

 4. Revise § 61.33 to read as follows: End Amendment Part

 (a) General.
 VA will pay per diem to recipients that provide a bed day of care:

 (i) Who VA referred to the recipient; or

-(B) For service centers, the total hours of service or total obligated funding as indicated in the grant agreement and funding action document.
+(3) For service centers.
+When the total hours of service or total obligated funding as indicated in the grant agreement and funding action document.

-(b) Rate of payments for individual veterans.
-The rate of per diem for each veteran in supportive housing shall be the lesser of:
+(c) Rate of payments for individual veterans.
+The rate of per diem for each veteran in supportive housing will be the lesser of: